TAMU-CSCE435-Pearce/Project_2024/Report.md

     First, each processor sequentially sorts its data.
 Then, arrays are merged 2 at a time, keeping them sorted.
 This continues until all data is merged into one array.

 - Radix Sort:
+    Radix sort sorts arrays of numbers by comparing them digit-by-digit.
+It begins with the least significant digit, and groups numbers into buckets based on their current digit.
+This process repeats for all digits, until the number with the most digits is fully sorted across all processes.

 ### 2b.
 Pseudocode for each parallel algorithm